shuozh/resLF/README.md

 The training and testing example dataset can be found at: http://lightfields.stanford.edu/ (Lytro Illum), https://mmspg.epfl.ch/downloads/epfl-light-field-image-dataset/ (Lytro Illum) and  https://lightfield-analysis.uni-konstanz.de (Synthesis Light Field).
 See Training/Testing Dataset.txt.

+In order to test the `Miscellaneous Category` dataset in http://lightfields.stanford.edu/, we retrain the model with a new training dataset.
+(Our training dataset in CVPR paper includeds the `Miscellaneous Category`.)
+The new list and the trained model is provided, in which we als obtain better performances compared with the results in the CVPR paper.

 ### Envs: